Cinecred

 Separator

 This text is placed horizontally in between cells.
 It doesn’t contribute to the cell spacing.
+By default, it uses the Body Letter Style, but that can be changed.

 Setting demonstration